Sumi-e Artists of Canada

 Now it was our turn and the participants in the workshop tried their hand at creating these dogs while Baoxing helped us one-on-one.

-You can find more information on Baoxing Zhang in our links section.
+You can find more information on Baoxing Zhang in the links section.